-It is important that project managers consult with the Centre for Urban Design in regards to the need for urban design contractors and suitable companies for a particular scale and type of project.
+It is important that project managers consult with the Urban Design Roads and Waterways team in regards to the need for urban design contractors and suitable companies for a particular scale and type of project.

 All urban design contractors working on projects are subject to mandatory Contract Performance Reporting in the same way as lead engineering design companies.
-This reporting is done by the Project Manager in consultation with the Centre for Urban Design.
+This reporting is done by the Project Manager in consultation with the Urban Design Roads and Waterways team.